You are listening to the Sean Hannity Radio Show Podcast.

 We're battling.

-We got we're fighting for the heart and soul of the country.
+We're fighting for the heart and soul of the country.

 There's a lot at stake here.

-And they're they're going against our president.
+And they're going against our president.

-We have a governor here in Maryland, who I do believe is open borders.
+We have a governor here in Maryland who I do believe is open borders.

 You know, anybody who doesn't stand firm, if you don't stand for something, you fall for anything.